Magni-Momenti/choppingboard-releases/README.md

 Chopping Board Initialization Process, Beta Phase:

+Note that Chopping Board is currently in a BETA deployment phase.
+Bugs are to be expected.
+Please report any you come across in the Discord server. (https://discord.com/invite/JJZmPZwCAc)

 1. Log into choppingboard.app by navigating to https://choppingboard.app/login
 2. Enter invite code when prompted
 3. In the sidebar, under 'Settings', click 'CB Tokens'.